PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 After registration, the flow will be stored in the specified bucket under `s3-flow/<slugified-current-timestamp>`.

-:::tip Sensible Defaults
+:::tip Flow Results
-Flows registered with this storage option will automatically be labeled with `"s3-flow-storage"`; this helps prevent agents not explicitly authenticated with your AWS deployment from attempting to run this flow.

-Additionally your flow will default to using a `S3Result` for persisting any task results in the same S3 bucket.
+Flows configured with `S3` storage also default to using a `S3Result` for persisting any task results in the same S3 bucket.
 :::

 :::tip AWS Credentials